rejasupotaro/amazon-product-search/README.md

 ## Installation

-Copy `.envrc.example` and fill in the required environment variables.
-Then, install the dependencies.
+Copy `.envrc.example` and fill in the necessary environment variables.
+Afterwards, proceed to installing the dependencies.

 ```shell
 $ pyenv install 3.10.8